ricklancee/string-to-html/readme.md

 ### Building and Testing

-- Install depedencies with `npm install`.
+- Install depedencies with `yarn install`.
-- To transpile to script to es5 run `npm run bundle` this will output a transpiled version of `string-to-html.js` to `string-to-html-es5.js`.
+- To bundle and transpile run `yarn build` this will output a transpiled, common js and es2015 module version of `string-to-html.js` to the `dist/` directory.
-- Run the test with `npm run test` or open `test.html` in your browser.
+- Run tests with `yarn test` or open `test.html` in your browser after running `yarn build-test`.